junda-qian/fit-ai/docs/PRESENTATION_STRATEGY.md

 1. AI agents > simple functions when you need adaptation and decision-making
 2. Serverless + AI = powerful combination for low-cost MVPs
 3. Multi-agent systems can solve complex coordination problems
+4. **Problem-first, not architecture-first** - Don't force your problem into a cool pattern

 **For Business Teams**:
 1. AI enables new business models (personal coaching at scale)